lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/perplexity/readme.md

 Auto

-Using the free tier, not sure which model was used in the background.
+Using the free tier, with the "auto" option selected.

+The interface shows that the "reasoning" queries are being used up.

+More digging around shows that the o3-mini model is being used.

+Switching to "Deepseek-R1" model with the same prompt results in the assistant selecting a random english sentence as user input in the "Setup" state, which is not desirable, so the prompt will need to be adjusted for this model.

 ## Prompting Guides